Fleker/pokemon-as-a-service/README.md

 First you'll need to create a new [Firebase project](https://console.firebase.google.com/) and configure a web app connection.
 You'll also want to setup Firestore, Cloud Functions, and Authentication.

 1. Setup Firebase project
+  1. Setup Firestore
+  1. Setup Authentication and enable at least one provider.
+We recommend Google Sign-In.
+  1. Setup Cloud Functions
+  1. Setup Hosting
 2. Clone this project: `git clone git@github.com:Fleker/pokemon-as-a-service.git`
 3. Install dependencies in each subdirectory: